 You don’t want anything slipping when you are essentially in your underwear!

-With the triple straps across your shoulders, it can be a great way to make your outfit a little more interesting and unusual, especially if the rest of your underwear is plain.
+With a triple strap across your shoulders, it can be a great way to make your outfit a little more interesting and unusual, especially if the rest of your underwear is plain.